awsdocs/amazon-eks-user-guide/doc_source/configure-sts-endpoint.md

      kubectl annotate serviceaccount -n kube-system aws-node eks.amazonaws.com/sts-regional-endpoints=false
      ```

-     If your application is explicitly making requests to AWS STS global endpoints and you don't override the default behavior of using regional endpoints in Amazon EKS `1.22` and later clusters, then requests fail with an error\.
+     If your application is explicitly making requests to AWS STS global endpoints and you don't override the default behavior of using regional endpoints in Amazon EKS clusters, then requests will fail with an error\.
 For more information, see [Pod containers receive the following error: `An error occurred (SignatureDoesNotMatch) when calling the GetCallerIdentity operation: Credential should be scoped to a valid region`](security_iam_troubleshoot.md#security-iam-troubleshoot-wrong-sts-endpoint)\.

      If you're using [IAM roles for service accounts](iam-roles-for-service-accounts.md) to generate pre\-signed S3 URLs in your application running in Pods' containers, the format of the URL for global endpoints is similar to the following example: